philzy94/alx-zero_day/README.md

 # Description

-Learning how to use vagrant, emacs, vi, git and bash.
+Learning how to use vagrant, emacs, vi, git, github and bash.